Hartmannsolution/photoviewer_frontend/README.md

 # Demo code to show case many different (bootstrap mostly) controls and techniques

 ## TODO
-1. Add article to each tag (to give information about people and places)
+1. Form to create tags and edit description
-2. Add shortname/id to tag (that should contain no spaces)
+3. Show error when login fails
-3. Add
+4. Backend: backup table for old image descriptions with login info